JohnMFB/CPE-487/LCDMemoryGame/README.md

 * https://drive.google.com/file/d/1Xh6_WCQx1JRTh_ypAwYhQE3YZCwcSsoV/view?usp=drive_link

 # John
-* Responsible for FSM creation and troubleshooting, implementing inputs and outputs of Arrow in VGA and README
+* Responsible for FSM creation and troubleshooting
+* implementing inputs and outputs of Arrow in VGA and README

 # Nick
 * Responsible for hand creating the arrow code of which worked flawlessly, Up arrow, down arrow, left arrow, right arrow
 * Attempts in debugging FSM for both Arrow and LCD Game
+* Writing and Editing README

 ## Whats WAS left to do
   * Generate string of random arrow positions, calls and shows arrows in pattern